Dominic0610/kata-bank-account/NOTES.md

 Every account movement is tracked in a list of the Ledger.
 This is the LedgerLine object, composed by an Operation and a current balance amount.

+- ###Ledger
+Already mentioned above.
+Just a list of LedgerLine knowing how to print a header and its operations.